Measuring Depth of Matroids

 \begin{definition}[\cite{KarKLM17}] A \emph{contraction$^*$-depth decomposition} of a matroid $M$ is a pair $(T, f)$ where $T$ is a rooted tree and $f$ a mapping of the elements of $M$ into the leaves of $T$ such that \begin{itemize} \item $|E(T)| = \rnk(M)$, and \item for every $X \subseteq E(M)$ we have $\rnk_M(X) \leq |E(T_X)|$, where $T_X\subseteq T$ denotes the subtree formed by the union of all paths from the root to the leaves $f(x)$ where~$x\in X$. \end{itemize} The \emph{contraction$^*$-depth} of a matroid $M$ is the minimum value of $\,\hght(T)-1$ (minimum height minus one) of a contraction$^*$-depth decomposition of $M$. \end{definition}

-Although \Cref{def:csd-decomposition} has a very different form from \Cref{def:eight-parameters}, the defined parameter nevertheless is closely related to our family of measures.
-In fact, Bria\'nski, Kouteck{\'{y}}, Kr{\'{a}}l', Pek{\'{a}}rkov{\'{a}} and Schr{\"{o}}der~\cite{BriKKPS24} later gave a definition of another parameter named contraction$^*$-depth for vector matroids represented by a matrix $\ve A \in \FF^{m \times n}$ in the style of the c$^*$-depth of \Cref{def:eight-parameters}.
-There is only one minor difference (cf.~\Cref{rem:diff1}) there: the depth of a single-column matrix $\ve A$ in \cite{BriKKPS24} is defined as $\rnk(\ve A)\in\{0,1\}$, instead of a fixed value $1$ as in \Cref{def:eight-parameters}.
+Although \Cref{def:csd-decomposition} has a very different form from \Cref{def:eight-parameters}, the defined parameter is nevertheless closely related to our family of measures.
+In fact, Bria\'nski, Kouteck{\'{y}}, Kr{\'{a}}l', Pek{\'{a}}rkov{\'{a}}, and Schr{\"{o}}der~\cite{BriKKPS24} later gave a definition of another parameter named contraction$^*$-depth for vector matroids represented by a matrix $\ve A \in \FF^{m \times n}$ in the style of the c$^*$-depth of \Cref{def:eight-parameters}.
+There is only one minor difference (cf.~\Cref{rem:diff1}) between their definition and ours: the depth of a single-column matrix $\ve A$ in \cite{BriKKPS24} is defined as $\rnk(\ve A)\in\{0,1\}$, instead of a fixed value $1$ as in \Cref{def:eight-parameters}.
 In order to keep this paper uniform, we modify the definition of \cite{BriKKPS24} in this respect and use the name `c$^*$-depth' in the forthcoming \Cref{def:csd-representable}.

 For shorthand, we say that a depth measure $\mu$ of matrices $\veAm\in \FF^{m \times n}$ is \emph{component-shattered} if both of the following two conditions hold: \begin{itemize} \item (i) $\mu(\ve A)=1$ if $n=1$ (i.e., the matroid $M(\ve A)$ has one element), and \item (ii) $\mu(\veAm)=\max\{\mu(\ve A'): \ve A'$ is a component of~$\ve A\}$. \end{itemize}